nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 <img src="images/access_structured/GP_Connect_FHIR_Model.png" alt="GP Connect FHIR Model" style="max-width:100%;max-height:100%;">

-The relationships between two FHIR resources are defined in only one of the linked FHIR resources (similar to in a relational database management system (RDBMS).
+The relationships between two FHIR resources are defined in only one of the linked FHIR resources (similar to in a relational database management system).
 This is shown by the direction of the arrow in the FHIR model.

 For example, the MedicationStatement resource contains a field that can be used to look up the linked medication.
 There is no field in the Medication resource that can be used to look up the linked MedicationStatement.